Chair & Secretary: managing the Works Council

 In the consultation meeting, the Works Council speaks with the director.
 This afternoon we will discuss leading the consultation meeting.

 You will learn how to prepare and lead a meeting.
 It is important that the Works Council members complement and reinforce each other.
 You will learn how to technically chair the consultation meeting.
-The other Works Council members then act as spokesperson in terms of content.
+The other Works Council members then act as spokespersons in terms of content.
 Strategies such as suspending the meeting are also discussed.

-• 15:00 - 16:30
+• 16:00 - 16:30

 Improvement actions for your own work